-This cheesy, spicy, saucy, oh so messy, Italian sausage on crusty Italian bread sandwich holds a special place in my families heart.
+This cheesy, spicy, saucy, oh so messy, Italian sausage on crusty Italian bread sandwich holds a special place in my family’s heart.

 This has been a favorite family dinner in my family for so long I can not even remember how old I was when I had it for the first time.
 I know my children can say the same, because I’ve been making them myself since my husband and I were married.

-In our version as a family dinner, we use 2 large loaves of Italian crusty bread, preferably the authentic stuff from The Hill.
+In our version as a family dinner, we use 2 large loaves of Italian crusty bread, preferably the authentic stuff from The Hill, our Italian district.

-My Homemade Red Sauce in Less then 40 Minutes! makes the best version of The Bomb Italian Sausage Sandwich that we have ever had.
+Homemade Red Sauce makes the absolute best version of The Bomb Italian Sausage Sandwich that we have ever had.
+This is the sauce that I use for my Chicken Ricotta Meatballs, Pizza Sloppy Joes, pizza, pasta, lasagna, and so much more.

 While your Red Sauce is simmering, place 10 Italian sausage links on a cookie sheet and bake for 30 minutes on 350 degrees, flipping once until cooked through and brown on both sides.